PauloVGA/Recepes/guacamole.md

 garlic
 onion
 tomatos
+lime
 ## instructions
 Chop garlic, onion, tomatos
+extract lime juice
 Smash the avocado and mix it with: sugar, salt, spices, tomatos,onions, and garlic.
+Add the lime juice.
 It is ready to eat. share with up to three people